 - 1 teaspoon cocoa powder

-- Prepare a baking sheet, cover with foil or Silpat or parchment paper.
+- Prepare a baking sheet and cover it with foil, Silpat, or parchment paper.

 - When it boils, let it boil vigorously, stirring all the time.

-- It will start to stick and be candied, keep stirring until it looks like sand.
-If not cooked or are there still a lot of free sugar add a little water to the pan (I use a sprayer bottle).
+- It will start to stick and be candied.
+Keep stirring until it looks like sand.
+If not cooked or are there still a lot of free sugar, add a little water to the pan (I use a spray bottle).
 Keep stirring.

 - Pour over the prepared baking sheet and let it cool.

-- Since I started with raw peanuts and I like them very crunchy, I thought it lacked a bit, so I put in the oven with the grill and keep stirring every 2 minutes until well caramelized.
-About 6 minutes total.
-Do not take out eyes off because it burns quickly.
+- Since I started with raw peanuts, and I like them very crunchy, I thought they lacked a bit, so I put them in the oven with the grill and kept stirring every 2 minutes until well caramelized—about 6 minutes total.
+Do not take out your eyes because it burns quickly.